creativecommons/public-wiki/README.md

 ### Goals

 The aim of the project is to establish a robust and localized development environment for MediaWiki using Docker.
+This repository should represent the most advanced and closest implementation of [publicWiki](https://wiki.creativecommons.org)

 #### Docker containers: